kotyakiv/CinemaAPI/README.md

     "closingHour":0,
     "showDuration":0
 ```
-if openingHour,closingHour more than 24 or with showDuration are negative, response is
+if openingHour,closingHour,showDuration are negative or hours bigger than 24 , response is
 ```
 Error: response status is 400
 ```